Help with Homeschooling if You or Your Child is ADD or ADHD

 Moms With ADD

-Can ADD Moms Homeschool?
+Can Moms With ADHD Homeschool?

 Support group for parents (and grandparents) of ADD or ADHD children who are interested in homeschooling or have chosen to homeschool.
 This list was created for those who are members of the Body of Christ, but others are welcome as long as they respect the beliefs and flavor of this list.